Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 Visma-Lease a Bike rider Jonas Vingegaard was confirmed as the overall winner of the three-week cycling race.

-Race organizers later released a statement regretting not being able to finish the stage as planned because of the “lamentable incidents in Madrid.”
+Race organizers later released a statement saying they regretted not being able to finish the stage as planned because of the “lamentable incidents in Madrid.”

 There were clashes between police and protesters near the route finale in Madrid.
 Some protesters carrying anti-Israel banners partly blocked the road and forced riders to stop.